ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab03.md

 Try running it and see if the rectangle looks ok.
 Change the first line: `t.seth(0)` to `t.seth(90)`.
 Save and run your code again.
 What changed?

 We will now update our `drawRectangle_1()` to draw a rectangle with a green boundary and yellow interior.
-To do that write the following statement before the very first line in the body of the function:
+To do that, write the following statement before the very first line in the body of the function:

 ```
   t.color("green", "yellow") # Sets the pen color to green and fill color to yellow